Bhaveshsingh9999/cs6910_assignment3/README.md

 similar process is done for the model with attention but instead of looking at the whole encoded input at once it priority are given to letters with higher attention weights in the decoder , so this help in improving the accuracy of translation when it comes to words that sound similar and for vowels .

+If you want to run sweep then uncomment line number 580 and 843-887